alenkatr/Face-Recognition/README.md

 # Face-Recognition
-Face recognition and classification data .
+Face recognition and classification data, and some software to process it.